MichaelCurrin/code-cookbook/recipes/shell/ssh/control-panes.md

 $ touch ~/Library/Application\ Support/iTerm2/Scripts/my_script.scpt
 ```

-Then add the content below as is.
+Then add the content below as is:

 - `my_script.scpt`
     ```applescript